fAribAmo/QuickRecipe/README.md

     ContactPageView: This componenet is designed to render a contact page.

 PRESENTER:
+    ContactPagePresenter: Renders the the ContactPageView.

+    HomePagePresenter: Renderes the SearchResultView.

     SearchPagePresenter: This presenter renders the the search view using SearchPageView.
 It manages seach queries, triggers searches and handles search results.

-    SearchResultPresenter: Renderes SearchResultView, which is not complete yet.
+    SearchResultPresenter: Renderes SearchResultView.
 MODEL:
     IngerdientsModel: This object manage reciepe and ingredient data in the application.
 It includes the methods for setting current recipe, adding and removing ingredients, it also perform the recipe searches.
 It also includes the fetch and promise opperations.

+    firebaseMode: Manage database storage and persistence of the project.

     RecipeSource: This component is responsible to intract with the API.
 It contains four end points.
 The functions are designed to fetch each of these endpoint for different types of recipe related data from API.